Compiled Battlefield Building Guide

 When placing the Marro Hive, it is always placed on its 6-hex swamp water tile base.
 When placing the 6-hex swamp water tile base, you cannot create an overhang (no empty space can be under the base).
 The 6-hex base can only be placed on land tiles.

-Jungle Pieces (Palm Trees and Underbrush)
+Jungle Pieces (Palm Trees, Jungle Trees and Underbrush)

 EXAMPLE 15EXAMPLE 15: Connecting Faces